Summary

 Explanation

 The goal is to do something if a cell contains a given substring.
 For example, in the worksheet above, a formula returns "x" when a cell contains "abc".
 If you are familiar with Excel, you will probably think first of the IF function.
 However, one limitation of IF is that it does not support wildcards like "?" and "*".
 This means we can't use IF by itself to test for a substring like "abc" that might appear anywhere in a cell.
-One solution is to create a logical test with the SEARCH and ISNUMBER functions, then use the IF function to return a final result.
+One solution is to create a logical test with the SEARCH and ISNUMBER functions, and then use an IF statement to return a final result.
 This approach is explained below.

-The SEARCH function is designed to look inside a text string for a given substring.
-If SEARCH finds the substring, it returns the position of the substring in the text as a number.
-If the substring is not found, SEARCH returns a #VALUE error.
-For example:
+The SEARCH function is designed to look for specific text inside a larger text string.
+If SEARCH finds the text, it returns the position of the text as a number.
+If the text is not found, SEARCH returns a #VALUE error.
+For example, the formulas below show the result of looking for the letters "a", "p", "e", and "z" in the text "apple":

 =SEARCH("p","apple") // returns 2